Cozy castle: Bishop Exchange Ranging Rook

 The Cozy castle is also used in Bishop Exchange Ranging Rook.
-In First-Move R-78 strategy, Opposing Rook, Bishop Exchange Fourth Rook File, etc., the Cozy castle and Back Rank Rook are sometimes combined to keep balance, showing Reverse Climbing Gold or playing around like a Right King.
+In the First-Move R-78 strategy, Opposing Rook, Bishop Exchange Fourth Rook File, etc., the Cozy castle and Back Rank Rook are sometimes combined to keep balance, showing Reverse Climbing Gold or playing around like a Right King.
 In addition, the left gold may also be used for castling, and the castle may be developed.

 In Sakata Opposing Rook and Sugai G-33 Third File Rook, the advantages of the Cozy castle are that it can castle the king quickly, that it is strong against bishop drops, and that it is highly extensible.
 At the beginning of the game, there are not many early moves from the Static Rook side because the left silver is guarding the position at 53.
-After that, the Sakata Opposing Rook side may initiate a forceful battle, maintain a low formation and show a Reverse Climbing Gold, or both sides may take their time in setting up their pieces.
+After that, the Sakata Opposing Rook side may initiate a forceful battle, maintain a low formation and show a Reverse Climbing Gold or both sides may take their time in setting up their pieces.

 In preparation for a B-41 from the Static Rook, the Sakata Opposing Rook player may create a Cozy castle and then set up a Central House or Sitting King.
 The Sakata side may move the left gold to the right side, and both sides may change the formation to Amano Yagura, Doi Yagura, and so on.